fastlane/fastlane/deliver/Deliverfile.md

 ##### phased_release

-Should the app be phased release.
-If set to `true`, this update will be released over 7-day period using phased release.
+Enable or disable the phased releases feature of iTunes Connect.
+If set to `true`, the update will be released over a 7 day period.
 Default value is `false`.

 ```ruby
 phased_release true